jfeltz/emamux-ghci/README.md

 * Dodge Configuration Hell, Simplify the GHCI Presentation Problem

-    This lib is useful as a hedge against a potential maintenance shortfall for [inferior-haskell](https://github.com/haskell/haskell-mode/wiki/Inferior-Haskell-Mode) or in the event of unresolvable config issues with inferior-haskell.
-There is still a need to use GHCI for its features such as color handling and completion, and that is somewhat of a moving target with respect to the rest of the Emacs ecosystem.
+    This is useful as a hedge against a potential maintenance gap/shortfall for [inferior-haskell](https://github.com/haskell/haskell-mode/wiki/Inferior-Haskell-Mode) or in the event of unresolvable config issues with inferior-haskell.
+There is also still a need to use GHCI directly for its features such as color handling and completion, and that is somewhat of a moving target with respect to the rest of the Emacs ecosystem.

 Installation
 ============